Capital Ring/Green Chain

 The Ramblers' longstanding connection with the Ring was reinvogorated in 2019 when Inner London Ramblers began working more closely with Transport for London to support it.
 As well as providing improved information, the Ramblers coordinates a team of footpath guardians, the Ring Rangers, who monitor the trail and ensure that it's properly maintained an improved.
 More information is on the Inner London Ramblers site, along with news of closures, diversions and path changes: I recommend you check this resource before setting out on a walk.

-Other Capital Ring guides
+Capital Ring and Green Chain guides

 The book sets something of a gold standard in urban walking guides for its readability, the clarity of its descriptions and the wealth of useful information, and remains an essential purchase for London walkers, Inevitably, though, it doesn't have room to go into as much background information as my blogs, and the extracts from Ordnance Survey Explorer mapping aren't always the most helpful in urban areas.